HEP-KBFI/tth-nanoAOD-tools/README.md

 ls -l $NANOAOD_OUTPUT_DIR/nano_ii.root
 ```

-If you want to add more modules then you must add the relevant import statements to `$CMSSW_BASE/src/tthAnalysis/NanoAODTools/python/postprocessing/tthModules.py` and recompile the NanoAODTools packages in `PhysicsTools` and `tthAnalysis` in order for the changes to take effect.
+**Note** If you want to add more modules then you must add the relevant import statements to `$CMSSW_BASE/src/tthAnalysis/NanoAODTools/python/postprocessing/tthModules.py` and recompile the NanoAODTools packages in `PhysicsTools` and `tthAnalysis` in order for the changes to take effect.

 ## Links